hyperledger/indy-hipe/text/0156-rich-schema-cred-def/README.md

 Credential Definition is a JSON object.

-Credential Definition should be immutable in most of teh cases.
+Credential Definition should be immutable in most of the cases.
-Some application may consider it as a mutable object as the Issuer may rotate keys present there.
+Some application may consider it as a mutable object since the Issuer may rotate keys present there.
 However, rotation of Issuer's keys should be done carefully as it will invalidate all credentials issued for this key.